Jacci Gresham: Early life and career

-1950s - 1970s
+1950s–1970s

-Between the 1950s-1970s, females in the tattoo industry were very scarce.
+Between the 1950s–1970s, women in the tattoo industry were very scarce.
 Women only gained acceptance into tattoo shops if they were dating or married to one of the tattoo artists.
-In the early 1970s, Jacci Gresham became a pioneer of female tattoo artists who helped pave the way for the rise of other female artists entering the industry.
+In the early 1970s, Gresham became a pioneer of female tattoo artists who helped pave the way for the rise of other female artists entering the industry.